killjaqular/adopic__init__/README.md

 # adopic__init__

 adopic__init__ requires:

     1. bash installed.
     2. apt installed.

-With root privilege, the script will install the latest versions of:
+The script will install the latest versions of:

     1. python3-pip.
     2. python3.
     3. gcc.
 (32bit and 64bit)